Brief History

 Introduction

-• Encourage and enable MSMEs for manufacturing of quality products using latest technology, tools & to constantly upgrade their processes for achievement of high quality and high productivity with the least effect on the environment.
+- To drive MSMEs towards manufacturing of quality products using latest technology, tools & to constantly upgrade their processes for achievement of high productivity and high quality with Zero Defect & Zero Effect.

-• Develop an Ecosystem for ZED Manufacturing in MSMEs, for enhancing competitiveness and enabling exports.
+- To develop an ecosystem for ZED Manufacturing in MSMEs, for enhancing competitiveness and enablement of MSMEs.

-• Encourage MSMEs to achieve higher ZED Certification levels through graded incentives.
+- To encourage MSMEs to achieve higher ZED Certification levels through continuous improvement.

 Components